7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 7/exercise 2.md

-Wow, it took me a long time to figure out what this exercise was asking us to do.
+Wow, it took me many readings to figure out what this exercise was asking us to do.
 Suppose the Term argument is a list, look at the output here:

 ```erlang
 35> term_to_binary([1, 2, 3]).